miya-start/tech-chat/README.md

-# Get Started!
+# now.

-Add files and start typing 🎉
+A simple chat app with chat room.
+Built with NodeJS, Express, Socket.io and EJS